Government costings, for damages they did to smokers

 and $4.6 billion in health care spending per year, and drain between $5.3 billion and $9.9 billion per

-year from the Canadian economy as a whole.3 Recently,
+year from the Canadian economy as a whole.3 Recently, Health Canada estimated the total economic

 burden of diet-related disease alone to be $6.3 billion annually.
 If unchecked, these costs will likely